Troops to Teachers

 - At least 12 weeks of Student Teaching (minimum 6 credits).

-- Successfully completing the Michigan Tests for Teacher Certification (Basic Skills Tests and the Single Subject Test).
+- Successfully completing the Michigan Tests for Teacher Certification (Professional Readiness Exam and the Single Subject Test).

 - 1st Aid and CPR certification (both adult and child).